New York, other U.S. cities beef up security after Paris attacks

 The St. Louis Police Department said it added an extra layer of security for the World Cup soccer qualifying match between the United States and St. Vincent on Friday night.

-Chicago police said they were following developments in France to determine whether to bolster city security but was not aware of any immediate threats.
+Chicago police were following developments in France to determine whether to bolster city security but was not aware of any immediate threats.

 "Tonight the City of Chicago stands shoulder to shoulder with the City of Paris in the wake of today's despicable and horrifying attacks," Mayor Rahm Emanuel said.

 San Francisco police officers have been told to maintain high visibility and increase patrols in areas of high public traffic, such as bus and train stations, said Sgt.
 Michael Andraychak.
-Police have been in contact with the French Consulate and are working to address any security concerns it may have.
+Police have been in contact with the French Consulate.

 In Pittsburgh, which was hosting a National Hockey League game on Friday, a police spokeswoman said public safety personnel were working with intelligence authorities to identify any indications of local threats.

-Amtrak, the U.S. passenger train service, said it was monitoring the events in Paris but said there were no specific or credible threats against the railway.
+Amtrak, the U.S. passenger train service, said there were no specific or credible threats against the railway.

-(Additional reporting by Ian Simpson in Washington and Mary Wisniewski in Chicago; Writing by Frank McGurty; Editing by Grant McCool, Diane Craft and Ken Wills)
+(Additional reporting by Ian Simpson and Tom Ramstack in Washington, Mary Wisniewski in Chicago and Victoria Cavaliere in Los Angeles; Writing by Frank McGurty; Editing by Grant McCool, Diane Craft and Ken Wills)